Explore UCD

 Approaches to Teaching and Learning:

-The module will be run as a series of face-to-face seminars (in-person attendance throughout is absolutely essential for this module) in which the students are expected to contribute and to have read and thought through the short extracts from Wittgenstein's writings in advance.
-(All the assigned readings are in Anthony Kenny ed., _The Wittgenstein Reader_ 2nd ed., Blackwell Publ.
-2006.)
-Tutorials will support these seminars by discussing key sections of the text, with help from the two recommended secondary sources by Marie McGinn and by Anthony Kenny (see 'Reading List').
-Independent work on the texts, conceptual problem-solving in groups and presenting ideas in seminars and tutorials will enable students to develop their understanding of the philosophical ideas.
-The assessment model of writing a total of five short but careful (1-2 page) reflections on the weekly reading selections throughout the semester and submitted in advance of the respective weekly tutorials and seminar that week will encourage student engagement throughout the course.
+The module will be run as a series of face-to-face seminars (in-person attendance throughout is absolutely essential for this module) in which the students are expected to contribute and to have read and thought through the varoius extracts from Wittgenstein's writings and secondary articles in advance.
+Independent work on the texts, conceptual problem-solving in class, and presenting ideas in seminars and tutorials will enable students to develop their understanding of the philosophical ideas.

 Requirements, Exclusions and Recommendations